 International Adoptions: The timeframe for international adoption will be determined primarily by the country a family decides to adopt from.
-Most international adoptions take approximately one to two year to complete, while some countries taking longer.
+Most international adoptions take approximately one to two years to complete, while some countries take longer.
 An international adoption agency should be able to provide specific information for each country’s current process.

 How often do prospective birthparents change their minds?

 Domestic Adoptions: There are no guarantees in domestic adoptions.
 Prospective birthparents sometimes change their minds prior to placing their baby for adoption.
 This occurrs less often when an open relationship between a prospective birthfamily and prospective adoptive family has been developed.

 Embryo Adoptions: In an embryo adoption, the embryos have been donated to the adoptive family prior to a medical transfer procedure.
 Following the birth of a child through a successful embryo placement, a formal adoption can occur.

 International Adoptions: In international adoption, children who are placed for adoption have either been abandoned or the parental rights have been terminated within the country prior to placement with a family.

 Will we receive medical or family background information regarding our child?

 Domestic Adoptions: As much information as possible regarding the prospective birthparents’ medical and family histories are gathered and provided to the prospective adoptive family.

 Embryo Adoptions: A great deal of medical and family information is gathered regarding the genetic family and is provided to the adopting family.